St. John's Board of Trade to meet with federal economic minister over business concerns | CBC News

 A number of the members in the group were also looking for clarity around how to retain employees, specifically once restrictions are lifted.

-Neil Coombs, the past chair of Chartered Professional in Human Resources Newfoundland and Labrador said he is hearing from businesses that there is a lot of confusion when it comes to laying off employees.
+Neil Coombs, the chair of Chartered Professionals in Human Resources Canada, said he is hearing from businesses that there is a lot of confusion when it comes to laying off employees.

 He said there are questions around severance packages, notice periods and benefits.